 Even if the seasonal centers do match the skills you need students to practice during the month, they may not match if your school changes curriculum or you move to a different school.

-Instead, choose centers that are skill based so that they can be used any time of the year.
+Instead, the right math centers are skill based so that they can be used any time of the year.
 I can use place value centers in July and other teachers can use the same centers in October!
 They won’t have cute little pumpkins on them, but that’s ok!

 3. Choose centers that stay consistent all year.